francescortiz/image/README.markdown

+**significant update: now you have to {% load img %} instead of {% load image %}**

 ## Introduction
 I've seen some plugins that allow you to set the crop images by dragging and resizing a selection area over the original image.
 The problem with this method is that you need to know cropped sizes when you upload the images.
-Also, many tuhmbnailers forget about videos.
+Also, many thumbnailers forget about videos.
 This is why I created my own image resizing library for django.

 ## settings variables